minoobeyzavi/Future-Projects/README.md

 13- Brain synapses in echoic memory

-14- Identify people with echoic memory based on tweets
+14- Identify people with echoic memory based on tweets (based on posted text, perhaps even image).